lhwright13/BetterBooks/docs/CUSTOMIZATION_GUIDE.md

 ## 2. Experiment with different language models

 The service responsible for interacting with the language model is `services/llm_gateway`.
-Modify `main.py` or adjust `config.json` to experiment with different models.
+Modify `main.py` or adjust `llm_config.json` in the repository root to experiment with different models or pre‑prompt settings.
 The API Gateway forwards `/complete` requests directly to this service.

 ## 3. Change the preprompt

-A preprompt can be injected before the user prompt inside `services/llm_gateway/main.py`.
-Insert custom logic in the `complete` endpoint to prepend your preprompt to `req.prompt` before sending the request to the LLM.
+You can set a default preprompt in `llm_config.json` using the `base_preprompt` field.
+This text is prepended to every user prompt.
+Alternatively, modify `services/llm_gateway/main.py` to implement more advanced logic before the request is sent to the LLM.

 ## 4. Change how the story is read to the user